sylhare/sylhare.github.io/_posts/2018-05-31-java-concepts.md

 and introduces a Groovy-based domain-specific language (DSL) instead of the XML form used by Apache Maven for declaring the project configuration.
 Gradle use a `build.gradle` to manage the build configs and libraries

+##### Gradle commands

+Here are the main ones:

+- `gradle clean build test`: Build the project (into a JAR) and run the tests
+- `gradle dependencies`: Show the project dependencies

+You can have more tasks, like for the coverage report using jacoco.

 ##### How to use